 You can make a beautiful chart and still kneecap it with the wrong export settings.
 LinkedIn is a mobile-first, vertical feed, and the defaults from most chart tools are built for a desktop slide.
 Three things matter.

 Length.
-Keep it short, roughly three to six seconds, and make it feel like it loops cleanly.
-LinkedIn autoplays muted and will replay short clips, so a tight three-second bar-grow that loops will play several times while someone reads your caption.
-A thirty-second build is a different format (that is a talk, not a feed post) and most people never reach the end.
+Keep it short, roughly three to six seconds, and make it loop cleanly.
+LinkedIn autoplays muted and replays short clips, so a tight three-second bar-grow plays several times while someone reads your caption.
+A thirty-second build is a different format, and most people never reach the end.

 Legibility on a small screen.
-Your chart will be viewed at the size of a playing card in one hand on a train.
-Labels need to be large, values should sit directly on the bars or points so nobody hunts for an axis, and you want one or two colors, not a rainbow.
+Your chart will be viewed at the size of a playing card in one hand.
+Labels need to be large, values should sit directly on the bars or points so nobody hunts for an axis, and you want one or two colours, not a rainbow.
 If you cannot read every label on your own phone at arm's length, it is too busy.

 One more on file type.
 For the LinkedIn feed, export and upload a native MP4 video.
-LinkedIn autoplays and loops native video in the feed, which is the whole point.
-A GIF is handy for comments, Slack, or a quick DM, but upload the MP4 to the post itself.
-And never post a chart as a link to YouTube or an external page, LinkedIn suppresses reach on posts that send people off-platform, and a link card does not autoplay anyway.
-Upload the file directly.
+LinkedIn autoplays and loops native video, which is the whole point.
+A GIF is handy for comments, Slack or a quick DM, but upload the MP4 to the post itself.
+And never post a chart as a link to YouTube or an external page, LinkedIn suppresses reach on posts that send people off-platform.

 Step 4: Write the post around the chart, not the other way around